docker-hy/docker-hy.github.io/data/part-2/section-3.md

   local               794c9d8db6b5e643865c8364bf3b807b4165291f02508404ff3309b8ffde01df
 ```

 There may be more volumes on your machine.
 If you want to get rid of them you can use `docker volume prune`.
 Let's put the whole "application" down now with `docker compose down`.

-Then, this time let's create a separate volume for the data.
+Instead of the randomly named volume we better define one explicitly.
+Let us change the definition as follows:

 ```yaml
 version: "3.8"